rlridenour/jekyll-blog/_posts/2016-02-11-the-ashes-of-our-idols.md

 >They cried out in a loud voice, saying,
 >"Salvation belongs to our God who is seated on the throne, and to the Lamb!”

->And all the angels stood around the throne and around the elders and the four living creatures, and they fell on their faces before the throne and worshiped God,

->singing,
->“Amen!
-Blessing and glory and wisdom
->and thanksgiving and honor
->and power and might
->be to our God forever and ever!
-Amen."

 God will redeem the palm branches, and God will redeem our hearts.